syncfusion-content/blazor-docs/blazor/datagrid/how-to/expando-object-binding-with-edit-template.md

 ---
 layout: post
 title: ExpandoObject binding with edit template in Blazor DataGrid Component | Syncfusion
-description: Learn here all about using edit template feature in ExpandoObject bound grid in Syncfusion Blazor DataGrid component and more.
+description: Learn here all about ExpandoObject binding with edit template in Syncfusion Blazor DataGrid component and more.
 platform: Blazor
 control: DataGrid
 documentation: ug